 5. Check everything for leaks, blockages or explosions – especially the hoses.

 Make sure the engine is already cold because if you do the check while the engine is warm, you could end up hurting yourself.

 6. Watch the temperature gauge – if it goes to H (which usually means HOT), pull to a safe area and shut off your engine.

-These are just a few steps in preventing catastrophic damage from overheating.
-And if you want better overall protection, choose the most affordable auto insurance in the nation: Lopez Auto Insurance.
+These are just a few tips on how to keep your car from overheating.
+And if you want better overall protection, choose the most affordable auto insurance in the nation — Lopez Auto Insurance.
 We carry a wide variety of insurance products and provide excellent customer service.
 You can go find our auto insurance quote online and we’ll get back to you right away.
 Our auto insurance rates are the best than any other auto insurance company.
 So what are you waiting for?
 Come and become a member of López Auto Insurance, we will keep you safe!
 Tags: tipscar overheating